 IS THE SPREAD OF PATHOLOGY AND DISEASES IN OZ SIMILAR TO THE UK?
 WHAT TYPICAL CASES DO YOU SEE?

 The spread of pathology and diseases are surprisingly different.
-For example, there is no TB.
-(I previously worked in Whitechapel!)
+For example, there is no TB (I previously worked in Whitechapel!).
 There are more sun related cancers and road traffic accidents (Perth has a greater car dependence than London).
-The operations are also slightly different and they have different complications, therefore I had to familiarise myself with their procedures in order to identify them.
+The operations are also slightly different and they have different complications, therefore I had to familiarise myself with their procedures.

 ARE THERE ANY DIFFERENCES IN THE PRACTICE OF RADIOLOGY IN OZ COMPARED TO THE UK?

 Most of Australia runs a part private / government health care system and patients commonly straddle both.
 They cover an extensive area and they have a very stable PACS system that can link almost all hospitals.
 They have set dedicated areas for all subspecialities rather than common workstation rooms.
 There is ownerships of all lists and assigned consultants for all sessions.
 All work has to be assigned to the named consultant and all work checked by a consultant before being signed off.
 Lists are normally cleared at the end of the day.